Block reference

 Send Message with Twilio

-Use this block to send messages using your Twilio account.
+Use this block to send an SMS or a WhatsApp message using Twilio.

 Send Email Using SendGrid

-Use this block to send emails using your SendGrid account.
+Use this block to send an email using SendGrid.

 Developer Tools